 by Paige Gregorzek | Jul 9, 2015

-HISTORY & RECREATION COME TOGETHER AT COLEMAN MEMORIAL PARK Once a grand estate of the Coleman Family with mansions, stables, an ice-house, and gate house, it lives on today as a community-focused park with an amphitheater, ball fields, and playgrounds.
-However,...
+A HISTORIC OUTDOOR OASIS Coleman Memorial Park, also known as Coleman’s Park, was once a grand estate of the Coleman Family with mansions, stables, an ice-house, and gate house.
+It lives on today as a community-focused park with lots of outdoor amenities.
+During...

 by Paige Gregorzek | Jul 9, 2015